-What many people don’t realize is that “cut-through” driving can be incredibly dangerous, and in some places, is illegal.
+What many people don’t realize is that “cut-through” driving can be incredibly dangerous and, in some places, is illegal.

 Dangers of Cut-Through Driving